capriosa/vuepress-deploy/README.md

 actionLink: /docs/
 features:
 - title: One-click Deploy
-  details: Use the ”Deploy to Netlify“ Button below to create an new VuePress installation with one simple click.
+  details: Use the ”Deploy to Netlify“ button below to create a new VuePress installation with one simple click.
 - title: Github
   details: You need a Github account.
 Otherwise the Deploy Button doesn't work.
 - title: Netlify